seoe/CS519-006-DL/Project-GAN/README.md

 **Remember**, checkpoint of DCGAN cannot be loaded to a continued MLP execution, or the other way round, i.e. DCGAN mode can only load DCGAN checkpoint `.pth`, and MLP mode can only load MLP checkpoint `.pth`,

 At night, I add a function to save 4 types of loss into `.csv` so that I can plot some curves later.
-Then I start 3 round of training simultaneously on DCGAN-cont.+loss, DCGAN+loss, and MLP+loss.
+Then I start 3 rounds of training simultaneously on DCGAN-cont.+loss, DCGAN+loss, and MLP+loss.

 #### 03/15/2017 Wed
 I found running WGAN much slower on the server(2.5h/epoch).
 Maybe because there are multiple processes simultaneously including Zheng's project on GPU1.

 And, the 54GB data is located in HDD(2TB) due to the limited space in SSD (512GB), so the transfer between disk and CPU is another bottleneck for speed.

 My teammates Eugene and Bill have some problems running the projects.
-I found that tensorflow version has a great update from 0 to 1, which are list in the [official website](https://www.tensorflow.org/install/migration).
-So I recommand them to install older version `0.12.1` in their virtual environment.
+I found that tensorflow version has a great update from 0 to 1, which are listed in the [official website](https://www.tensorflow.org/install/migration).
+So I recommend them to install older version `0.12.1` in their virtual environment.
 At afternoon, I copied the generated images from servers with filter command `find`.
-Then I recorded the fast review of generated bedroom images into `.mov` file and convert it to `gif` for further presentation.
+Then I recorded the fast review of generated bedroom images into `.mov` file and converted it to `gif` for further presentation.

 ![](./images/WGAN/WGAN-DC.gif 'WGAN-DC-animation')